stevederico/SDKit/README.md

 Please [send me an email](mailto:steve@stevederico.com) if you are using SDKit in your project, I would love to hear about it.

+## Usage

+Example code & Photos for each class are available on the [SDKit Usage Page](https://github.com/stevederico/SDKit/wiki/Usage).

+## Demo

+[SDSampleApp](https://github.com/stevederico/SDSampleApp) is an example app that showcases all the SDKit classes.

+## Getting Started

+To get started, simply import SDKit/SDKit.h

+        #import "SDKit/SDKit.h"

 ## Documentation

 **Read the [SDKit Documentation](http://sdkit.stevederico.com) online.**